antonovmike/scale_finder_2/README.md

 # scale_finder_2
 New version written from scratch.
 The old one is [here](https://github.com/antonovmike/scale_finder).
+I started this project at december 2021 after 1.5 month of studying Rust.
+Year later I made a brand new version.
+But the idea is the same: build any of 7 diatonic scales using sharps and flats.

 Done:
 Check if it flat or sharp scale